-- If you are stopped, ask if you are free to leave.
+- You do not have to answer any questions, but you may have to provide identification (see below).
+You can say that you are exercising your right to remain silent.
+Do not provide any false information. - If you are stopped, ask if you are free to leave.
 Walk away if the answer is yes.
 Do not walk away without asking.
 If the answer is no, you are detained and should not answer any questions.
 Ask to speak with a lawyer and do not sign any documents or volunteer any information. - Do not consent to a search.
-If you are being patted down, clearly state that you are not consenting to the officer searching you or your belongings. - Do not sign anything without speaking with a lawyer first and making sure that you understand the document.
+If you are being patted down, clearly state that you are not consenting to the officer searching you or your belongings. - Do not sign anything without speaking with a lawyer first.
+Always make sure that you understand the document.
 Ask for a translated copy if you do not read English. - Do not use force or resist arrest, even if you think your rights are being violated.
-Instead, document all the facts from the incident and contact an attorney to assess any legal options available to you. - Do not plead to a charge against you in court unless you have spoken with a lawyer and understand the immigration consequences of your plea.
+Instead, document all the facts from the incident and contact an attorney to assess any legal options available to you.

+• Do not plead to a charge against you in court unless you have spoken with a lawyer and understand the immigration consequences of your plea.
+Tell your criminal defense attorney your immigration status, so that they can adequately advise you on any potential consequences of a conviction or plea.

-Identifying yourself
+Identifying yourself.

 - Some states require you to identify yourself.
-Know in advance whether your state has that requirement, or whether you can remain silent.5 If you must identify yourself, you may present a state-issued identification document or another form of documentation issued in the U.S. - Do not provide any false information or false documentation.
+Know in advance whether your state has that requirement, or whether you can remain silent.
+If you must identify yourself, you may present a state-issued identification document, or another form of documentation issued in the U.S. - Do not provide any false information or false documentation.
 You are not required to disclose your immigration status, country of origin, date of birth, date of entry into the U.S., or any other immigration-related information.
 Exercise your right to remain silent. - If you are undocumented, avoid carrying documents issued by other countries.
 Documents you carry that are issued by countries other than the U.S. can be used to prove that you are not a U.S. citizen.
-If you are detained and are carrying a passport or other identity document issued by a country other than the U.S., you can exercise your right to remain silent and not answer any questions until you have an attorney present. - NOTE: Undocumented immigrants who have been in the U.S. less than two years should be aware of a new policy, effective October 2020, that expands expedited removal (a process that allows ICE to deport you without a hearing).6 Keep this in mind when you decide which documents to carry with you and which to leave at home.
-We suggest you learn more about your rights with respect to expanded expedited removal and related best practices with respect to carrying certain documents.7 And we suggest you consult with an immigration attorney if you're concerned this policy may affect you. - If you are a lawful permanent resident, you should carry your "green card" with you.
+If you are detained and are carrying a passport or other identity document issued by a country other than the U.S., you can exercise your right to remain silent and not answer any questions until you have an attorney present. - NOTE: Undocumented immigrants who have been in the U.S. less than two years should be aware of a new policy, effective January 21, 2025, that expands expedited removal (a process that allows ICE to deport you without a hearing).
+Keep this in mind when you decide which documents to carry with you and which to leave at home.
+We suggest you learn more about your rights with respect to expanded expedited removal and related best practices with respect to carrying certain documents.
+Consult with an immigration attorney if you're concerned this policy may affect you. - If you are a lawful permanent resident, you should carry your "green card" with you.
 Federal law requires lawful permanent residents to carry evidence of their lawful permanent residence status, or "green card."

-Additional risks
+Additional risks.